Kids' Lit Quiz: World Finals

+World Finals

-The 2004 world final was held on 20 June in Auckland, NZ and the winner was Dunblane High School from Scotland.
+The 2004 World Final was held on 20 June in Auckland, New Zealand.
+The winner was Dunblane High School, Scotland (UK).

-The 2005 world final was held 11 June in Auckland, NZ and the winner was St Margaret's College from Christchurch, NZ.
+The 2005 World Final was held 11 June in Auckland, New Zealand, and was won by St Margaret's College, Christchurch (NZ).

-The 2006 world final was held 18 June in Auckland, NZ and the winner was St Margaret's College from Christchurch, NZ.
+The 2006 World Final was held 18 June in Auckland, NZ and the winner was St Margaret's College, Christchurch (NZ), who also won the 2005 Final.

-The 2007 world final was held on 9 July in Oxford, and the winner was Wellington College, Belfast.
+The 2007 World Final was held on 9 July in Oxford, and the winner was Wellington College, Belfast (UK).

-The 2008 world final was held on 10 July at the Oxford Playhouse in Oxford.
-The winner was Arnold House School from London.
+The 2008 World Final was held on 10 July at the Oxford Playhouse in Oxford.
+The winner was Arnold House School, London (UK).

-The 2009 World Final was held on 3 August in Johannesburg, South Africa.
-The winner was Bancroft's School from Woodford Green, England.
-The runner-up team included singer-songwriter Lorde.
+The 2009 World Final was held on 3 August at the Constitutional Court of South Africa, in Johannesburg.
+The winner was Bancroft's School, Woodford Green (UK).
+The second-place team, from Belmont Intermediate (New Zealand), notably included singer-songwriter Lorde.
+Grove Town (South Africa) came in third place.

 The 2010 World Final was held on 14 August in the Performing Arts Centre at Stewart's Melville College in Edinburgh.
-The winner was the City of London School for Girls.
+The winner was the City of London School for Girls (UK).

 The 2011 World Final was held on 19 July at Southwell School in Hamilton, New Zealand.
-The winner was Manor Gardens Primary School from Durban, South Africa.
+The winner was Manor Gardens Primary School, Durban (South Africa).

-The 2012 World final was held on 4 July at the University of Auckland, New Zealand.
-The winner was Awakeri Primary School from the Bay of Plenty, New Zealand.
+The 2012 World Final was held on 4 July at the University of Auckland, New Zealand.
+The winner was Awakeri Primary School, Bay of Plenty (New Zealand).

-The 2013 world final was held in Durban, South Africa.
-The winner was Roedean School (South Africa) from Johannesburg, South Africa.
+The 2013 World Final was held in Durban, South Africa.
+The winner was Roedean School, Johannesburg (South Africa).